etorth/libnvc/README.md

 ```

 ### build
+there is zero dependenct for user's building environment.
 libnvc use asio, mpack and reproc internally but hiden by pimpl.
-so there is zero dependenct for user's building environment.

 ```bash
 # build the libnvc library